SysKitTeam/docs-point/storage-management/free-up-storage.md

 **Please note!** If a certain site **has a hold or retention policy applied**, the Clean Up Storage action fails for that workspace, and storage is not freed.
 If a certain file has a hold or retention policy applied, that file is not cleaned up or deleted.
 {% endhint %}

-Regularly cleaning up older file versions is the best way to optimize performance, improve collaboration, increase your cost efficiency, and ensure better data security.
+Regularly cleaning up older file versions is the best way to optimize performance, improve collaboration, increase cost efficiency, and ensure better data security.

 In Syskit Point, there are several ways you can free up space and complete the clean up action.